ManageIQ/guides/ui/menus.md

 Text needs to be marked for translation but not translated at the time of definition, therefor ``N_`` see [I18n](i18n.md)

-Menu section structure (tree) forms the base of the RBAC tree that is avaliable in Role Editor.
+Menu section structure (tree) forms the base of the RBAC tree that is available in the Role Editor.
 (See [RBAC features](rbac_features.md).)

 Available menu section can be further limited on an appliance via PermissionStores.
-The Yaml permission store checks the menu section identifier agaist a list of supported RBAC features effectively limiting what is available.
+The YAML permission store checks the menu section identifier against a list of supported RBAC features effectively limiting what is available.

 Items are a list of sections and items.